 The Giant’s Causeway and Bushmills Distillery

 Day 2 was action-packed.
-We drove along the spectacular Causeway Coastal Route.
-We dared to cross Carrick-a-Rede Rope Bridge followed by a visit to quaint Ballintoy Harbour.
+We drove along the spectacular Causeway Coastal Route, soaking up all the scenery and making time for a visit to quaint Ballintoy Harbour.

 Then it was time to build up an appetite.
 All three generations of Davidsons hiked the Dunseverick trail to take in sweeping vistas of the Northern Ireland coast.

 What next?
 Why only a UNESCO World Heritage site!
 The Giant’s Causeway is not only a magnificent volcanic rock formation dating back millions of years, it’s also steeped in Irish mythology.

 After all that, a man — or woman — needs a drink!
 On we went to spend the afternoon enjoying a tour of Bushmills Whiskey Distillery.
 To be honest, I think they enjoyed this part of the day a bit too much.